Biochemistry BSc

 Research Excellence Framework 2021

 The School of Biosciences brings together more than 100 years of teaching and research expertise across the breadth of biology.
-It is home to over 120 lecturers who are actively involved in research at the cutting edge of their field, sharing their knowledge with more than 1,500 undergraduate and 300 postgraduate students.
+It’s home to over 120 academics who are actively involved in research at the cutting edge of their field, sharing their knowledge with nearly 2,000 undergraduate and postgraduate students.

-Our expertise spans the breadth and depth of bioscience, including molecular and cell biology, genetics, development, human physiology and pharmacology through to evolution, ecology, biodiversity conservation and sustainability.
+Our expertise spans the breadth and depth of bioscience, including molecular and cell biology, genetics, development, human physiology and pharmacology through to evolution, ecology, biodiversity conservation, and sustainability.
 This makes us one of the broadest and largest groupings of the discipline and allows us to train the next generation of biologists in the latest research techniques and discoveries.

-The School of Biosciences is based at the heart of campus across the interlinked Firth Court, Alfred Denny, Florey, Perak and Addison buildings which house lecture theatres, teaching labs and research facilities.
-You’ll be over the road from 24/7 library facilities and the UK’s number one students’ union, a short walk from our student accommodation, sports facilities and the city centre, and just a bus ride away from the Peak District National Park.
+You’ll be over the road from our 24/7 library facilities and the UK’s #1 Students’ Union.
+We're a short walk from our student accommodation, sports facilities and the city centre, with the Peak District National Park on our doorstep.

 Facilities

-Our students have access to world-class laboratory and computing resources for biological research and are trained in specialist teaching laboratories.
-The school is home to state-of-the-art facilities, including the Medical Teaching Unit where our students work alongside trainee medics to gain an excellent foundation for understanding human physiology and developmental biology.
-We also have the Alfred Denny Museum of Zoology that we use for teaching animal anatomy, biodiversity and evolution.
+Our students are trained in specialist teaching laboratories and have access to world-class computing resources for biological research.
+The school is home to state-of-the-art facilities, including our newly refurbished anatomy lab where our students work alongside trainee medics to study human anatomy.
+We also have the Alfred Denny Museum of Zoology that we use for teaching animal anatomy, biodiversity, and evolution.

-To further support our research and teaching, we have a world-leading controlled environment facility which allows our staff and students to study the impacts of climate change; multi-million pound microscopy equipment that’s helping us to understand and prevent diseases such as MRSA; and facilities for genomics, proteomics and metabolomics research, Biological Mass Spectrometry, and Nuclear Magnetic Resonance imaging.
+To further support our research and teaching, we have a world-leading controlled environment facility that allows our staff and students to study the impacts of climate change; multi-million pound microscopy equipment that’s helping us to understand and prevent diseases such as MRSA; and facilities for genomics, proteomics and metabolomics research, Biological Mass Spectrometry, and Nuclear Magnetic Resonance imaging.

 Number one in the Russell Group